PowerShell/PowerShell/docs/maintainers/issue-management.md

 The assignee(s) are responsible for signing off before the PR will be merged.

 * `help wanted` : We are looking for someone to work on this issue.
-* `need review` : This Pull Request is being reviewed.
+* `need review` : This pull request is being reviewed.
 Please see [Pull Request - Code Review](../../.github/CONTRIBUTING.md#pull-request-code-review)
 * `waiting for author`: The issue or pull request needs
+* `add to changelog`: The PR requires an addition to the changelog.
+Should be removed when it has been added.